C2SM/clim-sanity-checker/README.md

  the variable name, the formula to derive it from model output and the file-extension (e.g. atm_2d) for each test in [variables_to_process](variables_to_process).
 An example for ECHAM-HAMMOZ is [vars_echam-hammoz.csv](variables_to_process/welchstest/vars_echam-hammoz.csv).

- For ECHAM-HAMMOZ and ICON there exist already such a table for some of the test:
+ For ECHAM-HAMMOZ and ICON there already exists such a table for some of the tests:

  #### ECHAM-HAMMOZ
-The variable definitons for the Welch's t-Test are derived from the publication of *Neubauer et al.: The global aerosol–climate model ECHAM6.3–HAM2.3 – Part 2: Cloud evaluation, aerosol radiative forcing, and climate sensitivity, Geosci.
+The variable definitions for the Welch's t-Test are derived from the publication of *Neubauer et al.: The global aerosol–climate model ECHAM6.3–HAM2.3 – Part 2: Cloud evaluation, aerosol radiative forcing, and climate sensitivity, Geosci.
 Model Dev., 12, 3609–3639, https://doi.org/10.5194/gmd-12-3609-2019, 2019*.
-For the Emission Test the variable definitions are taken from an excel-sheet provided by David Neubauer.
+For the Emission Test the variable definitions are taken from an Excel-sheet provided by David Neubauer.

 #### ICON
 The variable definitions for the Welch's t-Test are adapted from the file below provided by Colin Tully: